-- ▶ Develop the systems necessary to implement and administer the City's new affordable housing program. - ► Investigate financing and property aggregation tools to facilitate creation of affordable housing.

-Note: This policy should NOT be construed to mean use of eminent domain.
-It provides guidance to examine potential tools recommended by partner organizations, which were more complex than those included in draft Development Code regulations for the subarea plan.
+- ▶ Develop the systems necessary to implement and administer the City's new affordable housing program. - ▶ Investigate financing and property aggregation tools to facilitate creation of affordable housing. - Note: This policy should NOT be construed to mean use of eminent domain.
+It provides guidance to examine potential tools recommended by partner organizations, which were more complex than those included in draft Development Code regulations for the subarea plan. - ▶ Analyze methods to maintain some affordable single family housing in addition to multi-family units as part of the City's affordable housing program. - ▶ Develop a fee schedule in SMC Title 3 to set the fee-in-lieu value for mandatory affordable housing to incorporate ongoing maintenance and operation costs.